Here's how to prepare for results day if you have conditional offers.

-If you have offers conditional on either SQA or A level results, it's now that you see if your exam results are high enough for the university/college to confirm your place on their course.
+If your offers are conditional on either SQA or A level results, it's now that you see if your exam results are high enough for the university/college to confirm your place on their course.

 It can be a stressful day, so check you're up to speed with how it works.

 Have everything ready